zonca/jupyterlab_shellcommand_monitor/README.md

 Run a shell command every minute and display its output in a JupyterLab tab.
 E.g. monitor a folder with `ls -lh` or available memory with `free -m`

-It is composed by a custom handler nbextension, `jup_mon`, this nbextension executes a shell command and returns the output, for example:
+It is composed by a custom handler notebook server extension, `jup_mon`, this server extension executes a shell command and returns the output, for example:

 ```
 curl localhost:8888/shell/df/-h